bsc101/roon-extension-macroon-readme/README.md

 ### Triggers

 A trigger is an association of a trigger type with a macro to be executed.
 Furthermore, constraints can be assigned to a trigger to restrict the execution of a macro.
+Multiple constraints are combined using the logical *and* operator.

 Example:
 ![Trigger Example](./Images/trigger_example.png)